outdreamer/build-a-cure/docs/tasks/examples.md

       - these assumptions would disproportionately increase inequality's disadvantages in distribution
       - 'disadvantaging rules/assumptions' can be distributed more evenly or to offset inequalities

-## example of applying structure to generate problem types

-    - for instance, a common problem type is a mismatch/imbalance
-      - by applying the 'mismatch' to the cost/benefit relationship, you get an 'inefficiency' problem type, which can be defined as a mismatch/imbalance between the cost & benefit, favoring the cost side (which is the negative version out of the cost/benefit combinations, negativity being part of a definition route of a problem)

-## example of finding alternatives (alternate variable sets) in a problem space (exercise) for problem of 'predicting a change type' (predicting motion)
+## find alternatives (alternate variable sets) in a problem space (exercise) for problem of 'predicting a change type' (predicting motion)

       - apply interfaces to find relevant structures